sdpython/mlinsights/_doc/sphinxdoc/source/api/timeseries.rst

 and additional features.

 .. autosignature:: mlinsights.timeseries.base.BaseTimeSeries

+the first predictor is a dummy one: it uses the current value to predict the future.

+.. autosignature:: mlinsights.timeseries.dummies.DummyTimeSeriesRegressor

 The first regressor is an auto-regressor.
 It can be estimated with any regressor implemented in :epkg:`scikit-learn`.